Singapore seeks COVID-19 vaccination for all adults by August

 Singapore expects to complete its vaccination programme this year, provided that supplies arrived as scheduled.

-The city-state has been using the Pfizer-BioNTech and Moderna vaccines and has taken delivery of 200,000 doses of the vaccine of China’s Sinovac, which has yet to be granted emergency use authorisation.
+The city-state has been using the Pfizer-BioNTech and Moderna (MRNA.O) vaccines and has taken delivery of 200,000 doses of the vaccine of China's Sinovac (SVA.O), which has yet to be granted emergency use authorisation.

 Our Standards: The Thomson Reuters Trust Principles.